Björgólfur Thor: Icelandic Financial Crisis

-Two of Björgólfur Thor’s companies, the banks Landsbanki and Straumur, went bankrupt following the 2008–11 Icelandic financial crisis and the government of Iceland assumed responsibility for them.
-On October 6 Landsbanki was put into receivership and liquidation, and on March 9 Straumur was nationalised by the Financial Supervisory Authority of Iceland (FME).
+Two of Björgólfur Thor’s companies, the banks Landsbanki and Straumur, went bankrupt following the 2008–2011 Icelandic financial crisis and the government of Iceland assumed responsibility for them.
+On 6 October Landsbanki was put into receivership and liquidation, and on 9 March Straumur was nationalised by the Financial Supervisory Authority of Iceland (FME).
 Following the crash, Björgólfur Thor had €650m of personal guarantees.
 Rather than declare bankruptcy, he instead took two years to negotiate and restructure the debt with his creditors, most notably Deutsche Bank.

 Björgólfur Thor was heavily criticized for his actions leading to the crisis.
-Two days after the publication of the Icelandic government report on the financial crisis on 12 April 2010, Björgólfur Thor Björgólfsson issued a public apology in the Icelandic newspaper, Fréttablaðið, for his role in the crisis:I the undersigned, Björgólfur Thor, request forgiveness from all Icelanders for my role in the asset- and debt-bubble that led to the collapse of the Icelandic banking system.
+Two days after the publication of the Icelandic government report on the 2008 financial crisis on 12 April 2010, Björgólfur Thor Björgólfsson issued a public apology in the Icelandic newspaper, Fréttablaðið, for his role in the crisis:I the undersigned, Björgólfur Thor, request forgiveness from all Icelanders for my role in the asset- and debt-bubble that led to the collapse of the Icelandic banking system.
 I request your forgiveness for my complacency towards the danger signs which arose.
 I request forgiveness for having not succeeded in following my instincts when I realised the danger.
 I request your forgiveness.He defended his reputation by disputing government and journalistic criticisms of his role in the 2008 financial crisis on his website, through letters to newspapers, and through legal action.
-He has claimed that he urged the government of Iceland not to take over the banks and that he did his utmost to prevent Icelanders and the state of Iceland from having to assume responsibility.
+He has said that he urged the government of Iceland not to take over the banks and that he did his utmost to prevent Icelanders and the state of Iceland from having to assume responsibility.
 He also has asserted that as a large shareholder in a bank, one does not have as much influence as many believe and that it is the job of the bank's management and board to formulate good policy.
 He said that he was not a member of the board or a managing director of the bank and that his policy suggestions were ignored by the government of Iceland.